TrueShadow01/SCP-Terminal-Simulator/README.md

 # SCP Terminal Simulator

 A command-line terminal simulator inspired by the SCP Foundation universe.
-Access SCP files, explore SCP entries, and interact with a retro-styled secure terminal interface.
+Access SCP files, explore SCP entries and interact with a retro-styled secure terminal interface.

 ---